-If a player has been MIA for less than two hours, then the network health report will still consider that Player as healthy.
+- If a player has been MIA for less than two hours, then the Network Health report will still consider that player as healthy (see Network Health Report).

+Example: A network comprised of mixed broadband and dial-up players needs to be monitored for its connectivity status.
 The tolerance to MIAs on dial-up players will most likely be higher, due to the unreliability of the connection.
-In this case, you can set a custom threshold for the MIA incident on the Player resource that will override the threshold set in the Domain:
+In this case, you can set a custom threshold for the MIA incident on the player resource that will override the threshold set in the Domain: